[PREV - MENAND_HAACKED] [TOP]

 committed to logic and the art of clear What he thinks of as a

-relevant idea seemed equally important to proportion has little
+relevant idea seemed equally important to has little to do with

-him, and while he was composing he rarely to do with mathematical
+him, and while he was composing he rarely mathematical logic, and

 main point.
 His drafts tend to start in